mathiasappelmans/laravel-tailwind/README.md

     * Install VSCode extension SQLite3 editor from yy0931 to view and manage your DB
 * Generate your APP_KEY
 ```
-php artisan key:generate
+php artisan key:generate  --env=testing
 ```
 - run `composer install` // vendor dependencies (composer.json)
-- run `npm install --force && npm run dev` // node_modules default frontend dependencies (package.json)
+- run `npm i && npm run dev` // node_modules default frontend dependencies (package.json)
-- run `php artisan migrate`, create tables and populate 'product' table
+- run `php artisan migrate` to create tables and populate 'product' table
 - or run `php artisan migrate:fresh` if you have allready a populated db
 - The `fresh` command drops all tables and then re-runs all migrations from scratch.
 Unlike `refresh`, it doesn't roll back the migrations – it simply drops the tables and runs the `up()` methods again.
+- update the database structure with `php artisan make:migration <some_name>` --table=<product>
-- you can change the populate migration, run `php artisan migrate:rollback`, change the migrations files and run `php artisan migrate`
+- If you want to update manually an existing migration file, first run `php artisan migrate:rollback`, then update the migration file, and finally run `php artisan migrate`
 - run `php artisan serve`

 ---

-# How to write and run TESTS on this Laravel App
+# Testing : How to write and run TESTS (Feature Tests, Unit Tests, Pest browser tests)

-# Laravel App including Eloquent Relationships TESTS and PHPUnit TESTS

-### Laravel testing documentation

 source : https://laravel.com/docs/12.x/testing

 ### How to use this repository
-You do not need to (but you can) serve the app to run the tests, but you need a database to run this tests.
+You do not need to (but you can) `php artisan serve` this App to run the Tests, but you need a database to test persistent datas.

 For this tests you can use MySQL or SQLite.

-But if you use your existing populated database, be aware that the tests will empty your database and run all migrations again before running each test, because of using `use RefreshDatabase` in the test class.
+But if you use your existing populated database, be carefull that the tests will empty your database and run all migrations again before running each test, because of using `use RefreshDatabase` in the test class.

 So it is better to use a separate SQLite database for testing.

 Therefore, you need to create an .env.testing, a separate connection in `config/database.php` and connect it in `phpunit.xml`.

 The .env.testing will be used automatically when you run `php artisan test` or `vendor/bin/phpunit`.

 The .env or .env.local will be used when you serve the app with `php artisan serve`.

-### Use MySQL to serve the app
-1. Copy and rename `.env.example` to `.env` or `.env.local` (the one you do not commit to git) 1b. configure APP_ENV=local
-2. Generate an APP_KEY in it : `php artisan key:generate`
-3. Create a new DB and name it 'project' in your database manager (phpmyadmin, wamp, etc...)
-4. Configure your MySQL connection with this DB name in this .env file
-5. Run the migrations `php artisan migrate`.
-6. Serve the app on localhost:8000 `php artisan serve`

-### Use a testing env with SQLite to run the tests (in memory or on disk)
+## Step by step to create a testing environment with SQLite in memory database
 1. Copy and rename `.env.example` to `.env.testing`
 2. configure APP_ENV=Testing in it
 3. remove all DB_ entries from it